ManoManoTech/homer/README.md

   The ticket management URL pattern for your organization, this is used to generate a link to the ticket in the changelog.
   It must contain the `{ticketId}` matcher to be replaced by the ticket ID, for instance `https://my-ticket-management.com/view/{ticketId}`.

+- `SLACK_SUPPORT_CHANNEL_ID`

+  This slack channel id is used to build a link displayed when a user enters the help command.
+People having trouble with Homer can be helped on this support channel.

+- `SLACK_SUPPORT_CHANNEL_NAME`

+  This slack channel name is displayed when a user enters the help command.
+People having trouble with Homer can be helped on this support channel.

 If you want Homer to connect to an **external PostgreSQL database**, you can set the following variables: